-Postdoctoral Fellow in ALS/FTD Research
+Postdoctoral Fellow - ALS/FTD Research

 Queensland Brain Institute, University of Queensland

 The University of Queensland is seeking a postdoctoral fellow to join its neurodegeneration pathobiology laboratory.
 This position will focus on understanding molecular mechanisms of TDP-43-related neurodegeneration and identifying potential treatments for ALS/MND and FTD.
 The postdoc will use approaches including mouse surgery, AAVs and behavioral analysis for preclinical testing, biochemistry, neuronal cell culture, lentiviruses, advanced molecular biology (CRISPR/Cas9 gene editing), advanced microscopy, and analysis of human tissue samples.
 Projects will develop to take advantage of the postdoc's existing expertise while allowing growth and development, with a focus on in vivo work and additional in vitro studies.